stoqncostov-creator/Stoidev19A.github.io/README.md

 # Stoidev19A.github.io
-This is a personal blog iwhere i can/will upload updats abou tmy game and other pojects.
+This is a personal blog where i can/will upload updats abou tmy game and other pojects.